The Statistical Face of a Region under Monsoon Rainfall in Eastern India: Data and Pre-processing

 The star-hull approximation highlights the directional aspect of shape, which is very important in meteorological applications~(see Chapter~9 of \cite{Markowski_2010}).
 This simplification was also adopted by \cite{Micheas_2007}, who used farthest points on an angular grid as `landmarks' to represent a contiguous region under rainfall.
 The boundary estimation method of \cite{Ghosal_2017} is meant for star-shaped contours.

+Figure~\ref{3.2} shows some examples of real contours from the TRMM data and the corresponding star-hulls, where the center of the convex hull is used as the reference point.

-We now examine the accuracy of the star-hull approximation for the TRMM rainfall data.
-The overall percentage error of the star-hull representation, as measured by the area inside the star-hull not belonging to the region under rainfall, expressed as of percentage of the area under rainfall, computed for all complete contours used in the present analysis (see Section~\ref{sec:FPCA_sample}), happens to have the three quartiles as 0.69\%, 2.57\%\ and 6.28\%.
-The total measure of angles $\theta$ over 0 to $2\pi$, where the $\theta$-ray has multiple intersections with the actual contour (i.e., there is non-zero approximation error), has the three quartiles as $0.044\pi$, $0.136\pi$ and $0.284\pi$ (2.2\%, 6.8\%\ and 14.2\%\ of $2\pi$, respectively).
+Next, we examine the accuracy of the star-hull approximation for the TRMM rainfall data.
+The computations necessary for this study are made on the basis of $\theta$-rays, over a uniform grid of 1000 values of $\theta$ over [0,2$\pi$].
+(This grid size was chosen after verifying that grid sizes of 500 and 2000 produce nearly identical results.)
+The overall percentage error of the star-hull representation is measured by the area inside the star-hull not belonging to the region under rainfall, expressed as percentage of the area under rainfall.
+When this error is computed for all complete contours used in the present analysis (see Section~\ref{sec:trmm_data}), the three quartiles of the values happen to be 0.71\%, 2.60\%\ and 6.37\%.
+The total measure of angles $\theta$ over $[0, 2\pi]$, where the $\theta$-ray has multiple intersections with the actual contour (i.e., there is non-zero approximation error), has the three quartiles as $0.044\pi$, $0.136\pi$ and $0.284\pi$ (2.2\%, 6.8\%\ and 14.2\%\ of $2\pi$, respectively).

 Figure~\ref{fig2} gives an idea of the approximation errors in various directions, computed on the basis of the line joining the center of the star hull and a point on its periphery.
-For any given direction, this error is measured as the fraction of the line segment that is not contained in the precipitation area.
+For any given direction, this error is measured as the percentage of the line segment that is not contained in the precipitation area.
 All the three quartiles at all directions are zero.
-Three higher percentile points of the error are plotted.
-The 90th percentile is found to be of the order of 5\%.
+Three large percentile points of the error are plotted.
+The 90th percentile is on the average 5.5\%.
 These errors are much smaller than the overall approximation error in the finite dimensional representations presented in this paper (see Figure~\ref{fig12}).

 Some directionality in the star-hull approximation error is also evident from Figure~\ref{fig2}, with largest error occurring along the East and West directions.
 This implies that most of the hollowness of the star-hull approximation happens in these directions.
 The other directions of larger error occur approximately at the interval of $\pi/4$.
 These findings may be used in future to embellish the model of the star-hull presented in this paper.